falkr/iik-edu/pages/bruk-av-ki.md

 Når det gjelder sensur, vil bruk av KI i seg selv verken telle negativt eller positivt, men god bruk av KI, som fører til en bedre rapport / bedre resultat, kan bidra til bedre bedømming, mens dårlig bruk av KI kan gi utslag andre veien.
 Bruk av generert tekst eller kode som ikke tydelig fremkommer som dette, blir å anse som juks.

+---
+type: link
+link: "207214765-Deklarasjon om KI_en_skjema_207221460_1708091570678.pdf"
+title: "Preview of AI Declaration Form"
+text: "(Form is available during submission in Inspera)"
+icon: filetype-pdf
+---

-# Use of Artficial Intelligence (AI-tools) in Composing Bachelor- and Master Theses
+## Use of Artificial Intelligence (AI-tools) in Composing Bachelor- and Master Theses

 To all students doing a bachelor- or master thesis at the IE-faculty spring 2024

 At the IE-faculty, the use of AI-tools is allowed as an aid, when writing a bachelor- or master thesis.
-The use of AI-tools is to be described in [a separate form](207214765-Deklarasjon om KI_en_skjema_207221460_1708091570678.pdf) and handed in along with the thesis, upon submission in Inspera.
+The use of AI-tools is to be described in a separate form (see below) and handed in along with the thesis, upon submission in Inspera.
 The thesis will not be graded if the declaration is not submitted.

 The purpose of declaring the use of artificial intelligence through above mentioned form is: